simplyboo6/Vimtur/README.md

 - Auto-transcode videos for web-browser compatibility (both streaming and optional caching)
 - Import and export database to JSON format
 - Rating system
-- Configurable video caching levels
+- Configurable video caching and streaming levels, with auto and manual quality selection
 - Media recommendations based upon your tags, actors and ratings.

 ## Quick-Start